Speedy debut races in Barcelona for Elliot Smales and Sam Pictor

 View this post on Instagram

 Hardest thing I’ve ever done yesterday.
 Fastest 🇬🇧 Ironman debut 5th fastest 🇬🇧 Ironman ever (I think?)
-Thanks to some great people, behind great brand for supporting me @hed_uk @hedwheels @velotech_uk @rotorbike @huubdesign @reapbikes Big thanks to @jcmarklew for the 📸 and looking after me in the finish tent.
+Thanks to some great people, behind great brands for supporting me @hed_uk @hedwheels @velotech_uk @rotorbike @huubdesign @reapbikes Big thanks to @jcmarklew for the 📸 and looking after me in the finish tent.
 Big up @teamsheffield and friends support crew.
 All legends.
 Ironman is genuinely mad and I don’t get it 💀 Season done, feet up 🤘🏻

 What were the main things you learned from Sunday?